Skip to content

 Why it works

-A simple repeated cue reduces mind-wandering and eases pressure on working memory.
-Reviews suggest mantra practice relieves stress, with promising but not definitive blood-pressure support, so treat it as an adjunct to standard care.
+A simple repeated cue can reduce mind-wandering and ease pressure on working memory.
+Reviews suggest mantra practice may support stress management, with promising but not definitive blood-pressure findings, so treat it as a wellness adjunct rather than care.

 Step-by-step